Skip to Content

 It was a lot of fun, super stressful, but exciting – something I will always look back on with a great deal of pride!

-I entered the Mr Gay World Thailand 2020 competition at a time in my life when I was looking to make a difference in life and have a positive impact within our LGBTQ community.
+I entered the Mr Gay World Thailand 2020 competition at a time in my life when I was looking to make a difference in life and have a positive impact on our LGBTQ community.
 As a recovering drug addict, I know how difficult drug abuse is, particularly chems in the gay community.
 I have been clean and sober now for almost 7 years.
 It has not been an easy journey at all, but I was able to power through it because I had the right support and positive energy around me.

 I wanted to relay my story to help others in the same position, but most importantly of all, to remove the stigma surrounding it.
-I, therefore, used my platform during the Mr Gay World Thailand 2020 event to publicise my message, hoping that other gay kids going through a similar experience could identify and be inspired by someone who also went through the same, but managed to recover.
+I, therefore, used my platform during the Mr Gay World Thailand 2020 event to publicize my message, hoping that other gay kids going through a similar experience could identify and be inspired by someone who also went through the same, but managed to recover.
 I wanted to be a beacon of hope to these kids to show ‘Yes it can, and will get better!'

 Overall, my message hit its mark and I was awarded the ‘Best Social Campaign'.
 I also got a ton of messages from young gay guys saying how touched they were by my open and honest campaign and that it inspired them to turn over a new leaf and seek rehab.
 Simply receiving these messages was what made the whole thing such a rewarding experience!